-estimated cost of PFTAC The operations in FY2019 are projected around US\$ 6.8 million including the 7% Trust Fund Management Fee, although actual outturn may vary slightly given late workplan delivery adjustments and as actual costs are posted.
-While some budget categories (LTX travel, STX costs, and workshops) are tracked and projected locally, other budget categories are controlled centrally (LTX salary, diagnostic missions. backstopping and project management charges) and have therefore been estimated.
+The cost of PFTAC operations in FY2019 was US\$ 6.8 million including the 7% Trust Fund Management Fee.
+While some budget categories (LTX travel, STX costs, and workshops) are tracked and projected locally, other budget categories are controlled centrally (LTX salary, diagnostic missions, backstopping and project management charges).

-Amounts cited exclude the IMF's in-kind contribution that covers the salaries and expenses of the coordinator and four of the support staff and other annual overheads of approximately \$US 0.5 million.
+Amounts cited exclude the IMF's in-kind contribution that covers the salaries and expenses of the coordinator and four of the support staff and other annual overheads of approximately US\$ 0.5 million.

-The projected FY2019 expenditure outturn exceeds the budget of US\$ 6.6 million including management fee that was endorsed by the 2018 Steering Committee meeting.
-However, it represents an outturn of around 85 percent of the budget that was subsequently adjusted upwards to US\$ 8.5 million during the year from:
+The FY2019 expenditure outturn is slightly less than the original US\$7.0 million budget (including management fee) that was endorsed by the 2018 Steering Committee meeting.
+However, it represents an outturn of around 86 percent of the budget that was subsequently adjusted upwards to US\$ 7.95 million during the year from:

-an initial pledge of US\$ 1.0 million from Australia to expand the Revenue program of which the revenue administration and legal budgets were expanded by US\$700,000, with the balance of

-- the extra funds and underspending carrying forward to FY2020. - several other smaller increases to the FY2019 baseline program budgets including PFM (+US\$70,000) and FSS (+US\$130,000).
+an initial pledge of US\$ 1.0 million from Australia to expand the Revenue program of which the revenue administration and legal budgets were expanded by US\$700,000, with the balance of the extra funds and underspending carrying forward to FY2020; and several other smaller increases to the FY2019 baseline program budgets including PFM (+US\$70,000) and FSS (+US\$130,000).

 The following analysis of expenditure outturn is with respect to the uplifted budget.
-The Revenue, Macro, and FSS programs have very high outturns at 92 percent, 96 percent, and 95 percent of budget respectively.
-The slightly lower PFM outturn of 84 percent is an improvement over FY2018 but is held down by an STX budget underspend at 63 percent.
+The Revenue, Macro, and FSS programs have very high outturns at 94 percent, 93 percent, and 93 percent of budget respectively.
+The slightly lower PFM outturn of 82 percent is an improvement over FY2018 but is held down by an STX budget underspend at 66 percent.
 Over Phase V, PFM utilization of the STX budget has lagged but a pick up late in FY2019 is expected to continue.

-Unsurprisingly, both statistics budgets were underspent, with the RSS program at 67 percent and GFS at 76 percent, primarily from reduced LTX costs given the gaps between outgoing and incoming advisors.
+Unsurprisingly, both statistics budgets were underspent, with the RSS program at 74 percent and GFS at 79 percent, primarily from reduced LTX costs given the gaps between outgoing and incoming advisors.
 The modest STX budgets for both statistics programs were fully used, whereas the workshop budgets, particularly for RSS was mostly untouched given the challenges for a newly appointed advisor to deliver a regional training event that was hampered by scheduling conflicts.
 The outgoing GFS advisor delivered a planned single regional event before leaving.

-From a budget category perspective, LTX costs (salary and allowances) are expected to have a high outturn of 92 percent and LTX regional travel at 88 percent.
-An overall STX budget outturn of 85 percent is projected, suppressed by PFM and Macro underspending despite full utilization by the FSS, GFS, and RSS programs, and 93 percent by Revenue.
-A similar 84 percent workshop/seminar outturn is projected, with high utilization of all programs except RSS.
-The training course that preceded the 25th anniversary event was financed by a specific ICD training budget that was sufficient for one major event during Phase V and is now mostly exhausted.
+From a budget category perspective, LTX costs (salary and allowances) had a high outturn of 92 percent and LTX regional travel was 88 percent.
+The overall STX budget outturn was 87 percent, suppressed by PFM and Macro underspending despite full utilization by the FSS, GFS, and RSS programs, and 98 percent by Revenue.
+A 73 percent workshop/seminar outturn was achieved, with good utilization of all programs except RSS and PFM.
+The training course that preceded the 25th anniversary event was financed by a specific ICD training budget that was sufficient for one major event during Phase V and is now exhausted.

-The PFTAC administrative budget (separate from the IMF contribution) included a one-time supplement as endorsed by the 2018 SC meeting of \$100,000 towards the cost of the anniversary, and a recurring annual budget of \$US 50,000 was also approved to finance the recruitment of a locally employed Economic Analyst who joined the PFTAC team in August 2018.
+The PFTAC administrative budget (separate from the IMF contribution) included a one-time supplement as endorsed by the 2018 SC meeting of \$US100,000 towards the cost of the anniversary, and a recurring annual budget of \$US 50,000 was also approved to finance the recruitment of a locally employed Economic Analyst who joined the PFTAC team in August 2018.
 This administrative budget also covers the office rental costs at the Reserve Bank of Fiji, and the cost of the annual Steering Committee that have been projected for the March 2019 Port Moresby meeting.

 TABLE 8.
-PROPOSED FY2020 BUDGET (US DOLLARS)
+PROPOSED FY2020 BUDGET (US DOLLARS MILLIONS)